Pinky Winters: Early life and career

-Personal life
+Personal life and death

-Winters‘ first husband was the bassist Jim Wolf with whom she performed in Los Angeles.
+Winters' first husband was bassist Jim Wolf with whom she performed in Los Angeles.
 They had a daughter together but divorced in the late 1950s.
-Winters‘ second husband was Bob Hardaway with whom she had a second daughter.
-Winters had a long professional and personal relationship with accompanist Lou Levy who died in 2001.
+Winters' second husband was Bob Hardaway with whom she had a second daughter.
+She had a long professional and personal relationship with accompanist Lou Levy who died in 2001.

+Winters died on May 18, 2026, at the age of 95.